mehulagg/gitlab/doc/ci/environments/deployment_safety.md

 vacation period when most employees are out, you can set up a [Deploy Freeze](../../user/project/releases/index.md#prevent-unintentional-releases-by-setting-a-deploy-freeze).
 During a deploy freeze period, no deployment can be executed.
 This is helpful to ensure that deployments do not happen unexpectedly.

 ## Setting appropriate roles to your project

-1. Gitlab supports several different [roles](../../user/permissions.md#group-members-permissions) that can be assigned to your project members
+1. GitLab supports several different [roles](../../user/permissions.md#group-members-permissions) that can be assigned to your project members
   1. Guest - Has the lowest level of permissions
   1. Reporter
   1. Developer
   1. Maintainer - includes project settings (including protected configurations) - has access to production environment
   1. Owner - Highest level of permissions - Full access to all project features

 [!7 tips to secure your pipelines]<iframe width="560" height="315" src="https://www.youtube.com/embed/Mq3C1KveDc0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>